aws/aws-cdk-rfcs/0000-template.md

 * **Tracking Issue**: #{TRACKING_ISSUE}
 * **API Bar Raiser**: @{BAR_RAISER_USER}

-> Write one sentence which is a brief description of the feature from a user
+> Write one sentence which is a brief description of the feature.
+It should describe:
-> perspective ("impact on users").

-## Customer pains
-Describe in short the customer pains your'e trying to solve.
+> * What is the user pain we are solving?
+> * How does it impact users?

 ## Working Backwards